andreaskielkopf/BackSnap/readme.md

 * In the **[timeshift](../timeshift/gallery/gallery.md)** branch is a beta version for use with "timeshift"

-![BackSnap in action](./gallery/gui.png  "BackSnap gui")
+![BackSnap in action](./gallery/gui.png  "BackSnap gui") With BackSnap, regular backups are no longer a burden, but an easy task.

 ## Prologue
 ###### A snapshot is not a backup!